 You’ve taken the steps to learn more about refinancing, that’s great to hear!
 Refinancing can be a good idea because you can potentially get a lower interest rate, a lower monthly payment, and change the terms of your student debt.
-But of course refinancing is a big decision, so you should carefully think about it before you enter the process.
+Refinancing is a big decision, so you should carefully think about it before you enter the process.

 Below we have listed top 5 questions most people ask themselves when they start thinking about refinancing their student debt.

 1) What are my goals in refinancing my student debt?

 The first thing is to understand what your main goals are in refinancing your student debt.
 There are a lot of great reasons to refinance your student loans including reducing your total payment amount, locking in lower interest rates, reducing monthly payments, or getting rid of your student debt faster.
 This can often help you choose the best lender and rate.

 2) What interest rates can I get?